opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/statistics.md

 ====================

 If you want to test your setup, you can put the following test data into InfluxDB and check if Opencast displays all charts correctly.
 First, create a series and an event as part of that series using the Opencast Admin UI.
-Seconds. copy the test data to a file called `testdata.txt` and edit it to match your InfluxDB database schema.
+Second, copy the test data to a file called `testdata.txt` and edit it to match your InfluxDB database schema.
 Make sure you replace the `episodeId`, `seriesId`, and `organizazionId` tag value with the correct identifiers of the test event/series you just created.
 Also make sure, that the tag names (e.g.) `episodeId` and the field name (`value`) match the ones you have